cleder/login-picture/README.md

 ## Windows

-Execute the installation script with `./install.cmd`.
-This will create a virtual environment and install the requirements.
-You can call the program with `takepicture.cmd`.
+Install Python (3.10) from the Windows store.
+Open Power Shell and run `pip install opencv-python` Create a shortcut on your Desktop, enter `python.exe C:\path\to\directory\detcap.py` as the command to run.
-You can run this script [on startup](https://superuser.com/questions/954950/run-a-script-on-start-up-on-windows-10) to take a photo when you login.
+You can run this shortcut [on startup](https://superuser.com/questions/954950/run-a-script-on-start-up-on-windows-10) to take a photo when you login.

 # Face detection